Nick-Henderson/nba-3pt-analysis/README.md

 p-value: 0.0002462639978413611

 Interesting!
-We can see now that winning teams take a larger percentage of their shots from 3-point range, so it is likely beneficial for teams to shoot more 3-pointers.
+We can see now that winning teams take a larger percentage of their shots from 3-point range.
+That said, the difference in the means is clearly quite small.

+## Looking at Teams

 So far we have looked at an aggregation of all individual games, but given that basketball is a team sport, perhaps it would be more informative to aggregate our data by team and season.
 To do so, I wrote a function that groups data by team and season, sums the rows, and then cleans up the rows for which summing is not the correct approach (like 3-point percentage).